elastic/elasticsearch-net-example/README.md

 The solution works in both Visual Studio and Xamarin Studio, so feel free to play around with either.

 Oh, and if you find any bugs along the way, send us a PR!
-Or feel free to ask questions on this repositories github issues.
+Or feel free to ask questions on this repository's github issues.

 # Part 1: Installing and getting up and running